 Beneath the tomb is the Neapolitan Crypt, a grotto opening to a tunnel built in ancient times, running through the Posillipo hill.
 It is closed off now but you can have a look in the initial section where there are two medieval frescoes from the church of Santa Maria dell’Idria.

-Once we’d seen these fascinating sites we had a seat and looked out over the sea, and back at the amazing rock face around the grotto.
-As I mentioned we hoped to leave a token of appreciation but we weren’t able to.
+Once we had seen these fascinating sites we had a seat and looked out over the sea, and back at the rock face around the grotto.
+As I mentioned we hoped to leave a token of appreciation but we were not able to.
 Maybe installing a donation box, and perhaps more information in the centre of town to make it easier for tourists to know how to get here, would be a good way to collect funds for the upkeep of Naples’ heritage.

 Nearby the garden, you can stop in to see the Church of Santa Maria di Piedigrotta, built in 1352 by the fishermen of Mergellina.
 You can then head back into town, or down to the sea front, where there are several restaurants and bars ready to serve you a pizza, seafood, or a drink!

 Parco della Tomba di Virgilio, Via Piedigrotta 20, (also called Parco Virgiliano a Piedigrotta or Parco Vergiliano, and not to be confused with the bigger Parco Virgiliano in Posillipo), for more information see here